ANALYSIS-Can Biden's compromise strategy fix a divided US?

 In his first two years as president, Biden used Democratic majorities in the House of Representatives and the Senate to push through massive stimulus packages despite the protests of Republicans.

-But he also crafted compromises deals on veteran healthcare, semiconductor chips, gun safety legislation, and now the debt ceiling.
+But he also crafted compromise deals on veterans' healthcare, semiconductor chips, gun safety legislation, and now the debt ceiling.

 Senate Minority leader Mitch McConnell said after the debt deal was struck that "divided government means negotiated deals - it means nobody gets everything they want."